argonautproject/cds-hooks-for-pama/guidance.md

 ## CDS Service returns a PAMA Response

-The CDS Service should use supplied details to determine whether the request is relevant to any CMS-defined priority clinical areas for PAMA.
-If the requested is determine to be "PAMA-relevant" on this basis, the CDS Service MUST provide a PAMA Response by including the required PAMA extensions described below.
+Since a CDS Services might offer multi-purpose advice, accepting PAMA Requests as well as unrelated requests, the CDS Service must first determine whether each incoming draft ServiceRequest is "PAMA-relevant".
+At a minimum, the CDS Service MUST recognize ServiceRequests that pertain to priority clinical areas defined by CMS, and MAY recognize additional clinical areas.

-If the request is not determined to be "PAMA-relevant", the CDS Service MAY choose not to respond with PAMA extensions.
+For each PAMA-relevant ServiceRequest, the CDS Service MUST provide a PAMA Response by including the required PAMA extensions described below.

-The CDS Service produces a PAMA Response by:
+The CDS Service produces a PAMA Response for each PAMA-relevant ServiceRequest by:

-1. Creating a _suggestion_ card for each supplied order that was deemed PAMA-relevant.
-The card should have a `pama-rating-auto-apply` extension set to `true` to indicate that this card does not make any semantic change to the ServiceRequest, but only includes rating extensions.
+1. Creating a _suggestion_ card with the `pama-rating-auto-apply` extension set to `true`, which indicate that this card does not make any semantic change to the ServiceRequest, but only attaches a set of appropriateness rating extensions.
 2. Optionally creating a set of proposed alternatively orders, as _suggestion_ cards that do *not* include an auto-apply value of `true`.
 3. Optionally creating a set of _app link_ cards to launch external apps to capture additional data (e.g. prior diagnostic work completed, previous procedures performed, information from review of systems) or provide advice